 - He specialized in wildlife.

-- He sketched and study the animals at close quarters in the wild bush.
+- He sketched and studied the animals at close quarters in the wild bush.

-- The greater kudu Tragelaphus strepsiceros is a woodland antelope found throughout eastern and southern Africa.
+- The greater kudu Tragelaphus stereotropic is a woodland antelope found throughout eastern and Southern Africa.

 - Despite occupying such widespread territory, they are sparsely populated in most areas due to declining habitat, deforestation, and poaching.

-- Greater kudus have a narrow body with long legs, and their coats can range from brown/bluish grey to reddish brown.
+- Greater kudu have a narrow body with long legs, and their coats can range from brown/bluish gray to reddish brown.

 - They possess between 4 and 12 vertical white stripes along their torso.

-- The head tends to be darker in colour than the rest of the body, and exhibits a small white chevron which runs between the eyes.
+- The head tends to be darker than the rest of the body, and exhibits a small white chevron which runs between the eyes.

 - The bulls also have beards running along their throats and large horns with two and a half twists, which, were they to be straightened, would reach an average length of 120 cm 47 in, with the record being 187.64 cm 73.87 in.